Mando75/luister/README.md

 // To subscribe to an event, provide the event key
-// and a consumer to process the event data const unsubFromFoo = luister.subscribe(fooEvent, (payload) => {
+// and a consumer to process the event data

-  console.log(payload.message);
+// inline consumer
+const unsubFromFoo = luister.subscribe(fooEvent, (payload) => { /* handle payload */
 });

+// named consumer
-const barConsumer = (message: string) => console.log(message);
+const barConsumer = (message: string) => { /* print message */
+};
 luister.subscribe("barEvent", barConsumer);

 // Emit a new event.
-These emits will result in both the consumers defined above
+Emitting the events will call the consumers
-// to log their messages to the console luister.emit(fooEvent, { message: "Hello foo!" });
+// above with the provided payloads luister.emit(fooEvent, {message: "Hello foo!"});
 luister.emit("barEvent", "Hello bar!");

-// We can unsubcribe from an event by using the helper returned by subscribe
+// We can unsubcribe from an event by using the helper returned by subscribe unsubFromFoo();
-// Or we can pass the event key and consumer to the unsubscribe method unsubFromFoo();
+// Or we can pass the event key and a named consumer to the unsubscribe method luister.unsubscribe("barEvent", barConsumer);
-luister.unsubscribe("barEvent", barConsumer);
 ```